maibrains/permapix.maibrains.studio/content/backup/pages/about.md

 draft: false
 ---

-PERMAPIX is an app that securely and safely uploads pictures from your phone to a blockchain network.
+PERMAPICS is an app that securely and safely uploads pictures from your phone to a blockchain network.